AyanGadpal/E-Annapurna/README.md

 * Bootstrap/css/JQuery
 * Any Operating System
 * Any web browser on user side for accessing the internet
+* mysql-connector-java-5.1.33-sources.jar (Find it in Required Jars folder, its a compile time libraries)

 ## Getting Started
 Use Netbeans to import the project directly, both projects (Website & Admin Panel) will required to be imported separately.<br>
 Import the SQL database in MySQL